poseidon/typhoon/docs/atomic/digital-ocean.md

 # Digital Ocean

 !!! danger
-    Typhoon for Fedora Atomic is alpha.
-Expect rough edges and changes.
+    Typhoon for Fedora Atomic will not be updated much beyond Kubernetes v1.13.

 In this tutorial, we'll create a Kubernetes v1.13.5 cluster on DigitalOcean with Fedora Atomic.